 Many employees in the nonprofit sector are very dedicated to the mission of the organization, its cause, and the employees they work alongside.
 This can make the need to terminate the employment of an employee even more difficult.
 If you must terminate the employment, remember these points:

 - Consult a lawyer for advice on the best way to proceed with the termination, given the specific circumstances.

-- All employment standards have offices with whom employers can consult.
+- All employment/labour standards have offices with whom employers can consult.
 You can check with them about your particular situation.

 - Act fairly, consistently, and in good faith at all times.